tanmay-kapoor/ism-project/README.md

 PASSWORD=your mysql root user password
 ```

+# Other instructions

 ```
-Run the *creation.sql* file in MySQL before running the project
+Run the creation.sql file in MySQL before running the project
 ```

 ```